strombergdev/tailhelp/README.md

 - `MyIP() (netip.Addr, error)`: Returns the first IPv4 address of your Tailscale node
 - `PeersFromHostnamePrefix(hostname string, onlyOnline bool) ([]string, error)`: Returns a list of peer DNS names that match the given hostname prefix
+- `PeerIPv4sFromHostnamePrefix(hostname string, onlyOnline bool) ([]netip.Addr, error)`: Returns a list of IPv4 addresses for peers that match the given hostname prefix

 ## Requirements